top of page

 3. Are grateful for ourselves and for what is around us.

 Seeking happiness can be destructive.
 It's how people get addicted to drugs or pornography or commit atrocities.
 It's how people become self-centered.
-People who are self-centered are controlled by fear.
+Self-centered people are controlled by fear.
 Living in continual fear is not a happy state.

 It's perfectly okay to find enjoyment, pleasure, and relaxation by spending time and money on wholesome diversionary activities.
 But you must understand that such effects are temporary.